yplebedev/OpenRSF/README.md

 These are split between the header and implementations.
 Blue noise, for one, uses precomputed textures, and to encourage improvements in spectral energy distribution, it's up to the implementation to define the time length and exact texture names.
 Hashes, bayer and R2 are all runtime-computable, and as such aren't implementable.
 Blue noise, on the other hand, is.

 We define SBN as a 512x512 tilable RGBA16 polychrome texture, where each channel stores an independant, uncorrelated source.
+This is expensive, but is useful for when it's useless to animate the texture.
+We would like to point out that any scroll, channel swap etc. of a SBN texture will not produce blue noise along time.

 STBN is a 128x128, monochrome R8 texture.
 Vectorization must occur via a large enough texture-space offset of the sample location to [not cause visible correlation](https://developer.nvidia.com/blog/rendering-in-real-time-with-spatiotemporal-blue-noise-textures-part-1/).

-noise getters must consume VPOS.
+Noise getters must consume VPOS.

-everything but STBN must not be animated.
+Everything but STBN must never be written to by implementations.

+## Good Practices

+1. Do not inject randomness everywhere.
+If you add random, you get random.
+2. Use blue noise where repetition is a concern.
+3. Use LDS sparingly, with simple, low noise, low dimentional integrals, and/or aggresive filtering.
+4. Test the quality/perf ratios.
+Do not go off a whim.

 # Constants